adamvanlente/highsmith/README.md

 ## Highsmith Calendar Picker

 Highsmith is a simple calendar picker.
-It has several customization options, and does note require jQuery or any additional CSS.
+It has several customization options, and does not require jQuery or any additional CSS.
 Simply attach Highsmith to an input/element.
 When you select a date on the calendar, its value will be placed into your input/element.

 ## Invoking Highsmith